magnusseptim/github-slideshow/_posts/0000-01-02-magnusseptim.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Whatever you say, say it again.
+But louder
 Use the left arrow to get back !